Colorado Car Accident Attorneys

 Colorado Car Accident Information

-Fortunately for drivers and pedestrians across the country, the National Highway Traffic Safety Administration was able to report in 2013 that even with an increase in fatalities in 2012, highway fatalities dropped after 2005 and have remained at historic lows.
+Fortunately for drivers and pedestrians across the country, the National Highway Traffic Safety Administration was able to report that even with an increase in fatalities, highway fatalities have dropped after 2005 and remain at historic lows.
 But there’s still more to be done to make Colorado roadways safer for everyone.

 Colorado Car Crash Statistics

 Sometimes, it doesn’t matter how good of a driver you may be, you may not be able to avoid the careless driving habits of others.
 You may not have even been in a vehicle when you were hit by a negligent driver.
-Too many times pedestrians, cyclists, and bikers are killed by drivers who aren’t paying attention.
+Too many times pedestrians, bicyclists, and motorcyclists are killed by drivers who aren’t paying attention.

 - 13 bicyclists